 Microsoft Office has not been Activated or opened for the first time: After the Microsoft Office software is installed, there could still be first-time/one-time prompts that appear after launching each title (e.g. prompts for registration, updates, cloud file syncs, add-ons, etc.).
-If Console 8 is launching the software for the first time, it is not designed to deal with these prompts and will hang up or produce an error.
+If Compass is the source for launching the corresponding Live-in-the-Application software for the first time, it is not designed to deal with these prompts and will hang up or produce an error.
 To address this, launch each Office program individually after a fresh install (and prior to testing for the first time or after a long break in testing) to ensure that the software opens to the default project screen.

 Some of these prompts are per Windows User profile.
 If you use multiple profiles ensure that you have opened and addressed any applicable prompts before testing.
 Note:

 - Office software may be corrupted: It's possible that Office itself is in need of repair.
-Initiate a repair from the Windows Control Panel in the "Programs & Features" item.
 If a repair does not fix the issue, you may need to do a clean uninstall and reinstall.

 - Add-Ins: Certain Add-Ins have been known to cause issues with MOS testing.
 Launch the affected Office program, enter the options, go to "Add-Ins" then click the "Go" button next to "COM Add-Ins" and disable anything that is check-marked.

-- When testing with Access: Due to nature of Access, if it should crash during testing it could be trying to relaunch in safe mode and you will not be aware this is happening via the Console 8 software alone.
-To ensure that you are launching in normal mode, exit Console 8, restart the computer and then launch Access directly to confirm it is launching normally.
+- When testing with Access: Due to nature of the Access program, if it should crash during testing it could be trying to relaunch in safe mode and you will not be aware this is happening via the Compass software alone.
+To ensure that you are launching in normal mode, exit Compass, restart the computer, and then launch Access directly to confirm it is launching normally.